theelementalvr/VivoVR/README.md

 **Player Synchronization:**
 Real-time syncing of player movements, rotations, and actions.

+**Scene Synchronization**
+Unlike PhotonVR when changing scenes and you join another lobby, VivoVR puts you in the same lobby!

 **Custom Player Properties:**
 Supports usernames, player colors, cosmetics, and other customizable properties.